Family Educational Rights and Privacy Act (FERPA)

 To Waive Your FERPA Rights or to Request Nondisclosure of Directory Information

 As a student, if you wish to waive your FERPA rights to particular individuals or a third-party, or if you wish to request nondisclosure of Directory Information, you must log on to DORI and use Self-Service Banner> Personal Information> Answer a Survey> FERPA Waiver and Nondisclosure to complete the FERPA Waiver and Nondisclosure form.
 Hand-written requests and paper forms will not be accepted.

 Faculty and Staff

-View students' FERPA responses with regard to nondisclosure of directory information and FERPA waivers by logging on to DORI and using Self-Service Banner.
-Use the DORI intranet site to obtain detailed instructions for accessing student responses, additional FERPA details, and information about FERPA training, which is available in Blackboard.
+View students' FERPA responses with regard to nondisclosure of directory information and FERPA waivers by logging on to DORI and use Self-Service Banner> Employee> Display Student FERPA Results> FERPA Waiver and Nondisclosure.
+Detailed FERPA training is in Blackboard.